Skip to main content

 Nothing has been agreed yet.

-Leaders of the 14 Kent councils have submitted an interim proposal.
-It is a high-level document given the short time available to agree it.
-The interim proposal suggests three or four unitary councils.
+Leaders of the 14 Kent councils submitted an interim proposal in March 2025 suggesting three or four unitary councils.

 On Wednesday 19 March 2025 an Extraordinary Full Council meeting considered the interim proposal.
 You can watch a recording of the meeting in our Extraordinary Full Council, Full Council - Wednesday, 19th March, 2025 6.30 pm page of our democracy website.